cachelot/cachelot/readme.md

 vcpkg have to installed on the computer to be able to install libraries.
 Follow these [instructions](https://vcpkg.io/en/getting-started.html) to download and install vcpkg.

-After installation, run the command `vcpkg integrate install` to integrate vcpkg in the system (**required admin privieges**).
+After installation, run the following command to integrate vcpkg in the system (**required admin privieges**).

+    C:\> vcpkg integrate install

+Cachelot requires Boost libraries.
+To install them with vcpkg, simply call this command:

+    C:\> vcpkg install boost:x64-windows

+*Note:* All dependencies required by Boost will be automatically installed too.

 Then, vcpkg is ready to be used with Visual Studio and CMake.
-If the vcpkg installation folder is for example `c:\vcpkg\` the CMake toolchain could be completed like:
+If the vcpkg installation folder is for example `C:\vcpkg\` the CMake toolchain could be completed like:

-`-DCMAKE_TOOLCHAIN_FILE=c:/vcpkg/scripts/buildsystems/vcpkg.cmake`
+`-DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake`

-Note: The script `all_build.bat` automatically detect vcpkg installation folder.
+*Note:* The script `build.bat` automatically detect vcpkg installation folder.

 ### Run tests or benchmarks ###
 All binaries (main executable, unit tests, etc.) will be in `bin/{build_type}`.